bwsw/cloudstack-ui/config-guide.md

 `autoUpdateRequestedInterval` - get last `autoUpdateRequestedInterval` seconds of logs each time in the auto update mode.
 The value depends on the time it takes to process logs on the backend: longer processing time should correspond to larger values.
 Smaller values save traffic, but some logs may be missed.
+In any case, `autoUpdateRequestedInterval` should be greater than `autoUpdateRefreshFrequency`.

 For example,